Georgia Overtime Calculator and Time Tracking Rules

 Confirm before you rely on these

-Rates confirmed current as of July 2026.
-Georgia's minimum wage has no scheduled January 1 or July 1 change, the federal $7.25/hr has been static since 2009 and the state $5.15/hr since 2001.
-For hourly field/construction workers, treat $7.25/hr as the operative floor since such employers are virtually always FLSA-covered.
-The US DOL meal-break table (dol.gov/agencies/whd/state/meal-breaks) returned HTTP 403 and could not be fetched, but the no-break finding is confirmed directly on the Georgia DOL "Breaks and Meals" page.
+Rates verified August 2026.
+Georgia's minimum wage has no scheduled change; the federal $7.25 has been static since 2009 and the state $5.15 since 2001.
+For hourly field and construction workers, treat $7.25 as the operative floor, since those employers are virtually always covered by the FLSA.
 This is general information, not legal or payroll advice.
 Check the Georgia labor department for the current rules, and talk to a professional for your situation.

-A calculator is only as good as the hours you feed it.
-Clox is time tracking built for field and trade crews, so the hours behind these numbers are captured accurately in the first place, then the overtime is figured for you.
+A calculator is only as accurate as the hours you put into it.
+Clox is time tracking built for field and trade crews, so your crew's hours are recorded accurately in the first place, then the overtime is figured for you.

-Your crew clocks in with one tap on their phone, and it works offline, so a dead zone on the job does not lose a punch.
+- Your crew clocks in with one tap on their phone, and it works offline, so a dead zone on the job doesn't lose a punch.

-Lock clock-in to a geofenced worksite so a punch has to happen on site.
-It is a strong deterrent, not a foolproof guarantee, because the location comes from the phone.
+- Lock clock-in to a geofenced worksite so a punch has to happen on site.
+It's a strong deterrent, not a foolproof guarantee, because the location comes from the phone.

-Overtime is calculated automatically on the Georgia weekly-40 rule, so you are not doing this math by hand every Friday.
+- Overtime is calculated automatically on the Georgia weekly-40 rule, so you're not doing this math by hand every Friday.

 You can see the plans on the pricing page, or start a free trial.
-It is 14 days free, no credit card to start, with a 30-day money-back guarantee.
+It's 14 days free, no credit card to start, with a 30-day money-back guarantee.